cornelltech/IntroCM2016/README.md

 30% Design assignment (G)
 20% Data Analysis assignment (G)

 Note: the average grade in this class is likely to be a B or B+.
-You will need to really stand out to get an A.
+You will need to really stand out to get an A- or above.

 M.Eng and MBA students may take the class for a pass-fail grade with prior approval.
 All the requirements for class would still stand.
 To get a passing grade, a student would need a C and above grade for each of the class components.

 ## Key Threads

-- **Design** - key elements in CM product design.
+- **Theory** - Key ideas from social computing that are relevant to CM.
 - **Product/Biz** - Key product aspects that drive the CM business.
 - **Technology** - Key technologies that are used in CM systems.
-- **Theory** - Key ideas from social computing that are relevant to CM.
+- **Design** - key elements in CM product design.

 ## Class Presentations